-$^{{}^{4}}$ I agree with the majority that "very small differences" among racial groups do not matter.
-Ante, at 18.
+&lt;sup>4I agree with the majority that "very small differences" among racial groups do not matter.
+Ante, at 671.
 Some racial disparities are too small to support a finding of unequal access because they are not statistically significant-that is, because they might have arisen from chance alone.
 See Matrixx Initiatives, Inc. v.
 Siracusano, 563 U. S. 27, 39 (2011).
 The statistical significance test is standard in all legal contexts addressing disparate impact.
 See Ricci v.
 DeStefano, 557 U. S. 557, 587 (2009).
 In addition, there may be some threshold of what is sometimes called "practical significance"-a level of inequality that, even if statistically meaningful, is just too trivial for the legal system to care about.
 See Federal Judicial Center, Reference Manual on Scientific Evidence 252 (3d ed.
 2011) (discussing differences that are not "practically important").

-single out any race, but instead is facially neutral.
+And that is so even if (as is usually true) the law does not single out any race, but instead is facially neutral.
 Suppose, as Justice Scalia once did, that a county has a law limiting "voter registration [to] only three hours one day a week."
 Chisom, 501 U.S., at 408 (dissenting opinion).
 And suppose that policy makes it "more difficult for blacks to register than whites"-say, because the jobs African Americans disproportionately hold make it harder to take time off in that window.
 Ibid.
 Those citizens, Justice Scalia concluded, would then "have less opportunity 'to participate in the political process' than whites, and §2 would therefore be violated."
 Ibid. (emphasis deleted).
 In enacting Section 2, Congress documented many similar (if less extreme) facially neutral rules-"registration requirements," "voting and registration hours," voter "purging" policies, and so forth-that create disparities in voting opportunities.
 S. Rep., at 10, n.
 22; H. R. Rep. No. 97-227, pp. 11-17 (1981) (H. R. Rep.).
 Those laws, Congress thought, would violate Section 2, though they were not facially discriminatory, because they gave voters of different races unequal access to the political process.